 The resin is regenerated using ECT2’s patented technology, which involves a speciality brine ﬂowing through the resin to remove PFAS from the resin beads.
 Removing PFAS from SORBIX is only possible due to ECT2’s extensive research and the development of the speciality brine.
 Without the exact brine mixture, PFAS would remain adhered to the resin beads.
 Following removal of PFAS from SORBIX, the PFAS laden brine is processed through ECT2’s regenerant recovery and SuperloadingTM process.
 This regeneration process allows SORBIX to be conﬁdently reused rather than sent for subsequent treatment using thermal desorption or landﬁlled for future generations to contend with.

 The FFTA treatment system has been operational since July 2018.
 The regeneration system has been operational since September 2018, and the Southern area treatment system has been operating since April 2019.
 The groundwater treatment systems manage ﬂows of in excess of 25 L/sec allowing 2.1 million litres of water to be treated daily, and the ability to regenerate resin results in approximately one litre of waste being generated for each one million litres of water treated.
-By mid March 2020, the groundwater treatment systems had treated over 830 million litres of groundwater, and the regeneration system had conducted 17 regenerations of media that would have otherwise been sent offsite for further treatment and disposal.
+By early February 2021, the groundwater treatment systems had treated over 1.3 billion litres of groundwater, and the regeneration system had conducted 36 regenerations of media that would have otherwise been sent offsite for further treatment and disposal.